If you are pursuing the MEd in special education, you must complete a field-based, capstone experience – regardless of licensure needs.

 SPED 691-692; 696-698 Internships (6 credits total)

-For those students who are seeking their initial teaching license via Lynchburg College.
+For those students who are seeking their initial teaching license via University of Lynchburg.

-If you are seeking initial teaching license via Lynchburg College, you must apply for the internship.
+If you are seeking initial teaching license via University of Lynchburg, you must apply for the internship.
 You must meet the strict guidelines in order for you to be accepted into the internship program.

 Some of these guidelines include: